ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 You can upload agreement documents.
 Let's upload agreement document:

-.. include:: tutorial/tender-agreement-upload-document.http
+.. http:example:: tutorial/tender-agreement-upload-document.http
    :code:

 `201 Created` response code and `Location` header confirm that this document was added.

 Let's see the list of agreement documents:

-.. include:: tutorial/tender-agreement-get-documents.http
+.. http:example:: tutorial/tender-agreement-get-documents.http
    :code:

 We can add another agreement document:

-.. include:: tutorial/tender-agreement-upload-second-document.http
+.. http:example:: tutorial/tender-agreement-upload-second-document.http
    :code:

 `201 Created` response code and `Location` header confirm that the second document was uploaded.